21 Signs You’re Way Too Addicted to Your Phone

 Your phone is your bathroom reader

 Chances are, you don’t really need to pull out your phone during every potty break.
 When even the bathroom isn’t a place to get screen time relief, you might be addicted.
-Not to mention this habit turns your cell phone into a germ magnet.
+Here are 13 easy ways to speed up your cellphone.

 You choose your outfits based on phone size